amnn/typed-geomlab-report/report.md

 %TC:endignore
 }

-This valid \textit{GeomLab} program is untypable in HM.
-The issue is in the definition of \texttt{f}: Its parameter, \texttt{j}, is applied to both a \texttt{bool} and to a \texttt{num}, which causes a unification error.
-Whilst types may be polymorphic, within the body of a function its parameters may only be instantiated once.

 Restricting the number of instantiations is equivalent to types being in \textit{prenex} form (all the universal quantifications outermost).
 With this restriction lifted, it is possible to assign a type to \texttt{f}: ${\forall\pi\ldotp(\forall\alpha\ldotp\alpha\to\alpha)\to((\mathbf{bool},\mathbf{num})\to\pi)\to\pi}$.

 The theory supporting such types is referred to as \textit{System F}, and as can be seen, it is more expressive than HM.
 The downside to this expressivity is that inferring a most general type in \textit{System F} is undecidable\ \cite{wells1999typability}.

 \subsubsection{\cmark~Let-bound Polymorphism}

+This program stands in contrast to the above, as whilst it evaluates to the same value as the previous program, it \textit{is} typable.
+The reason for this is that polymorphic types bound to variables introduced by let-expressions \textit{can} be instantiated multiple times.

 \ShortHMExample{%
   \texttt{let j(x) = x in p(j(true), j(1));}\newline
   \textit{NB.} \texttt{p} \textit{defined as above.}%
 }{\texttt{((bool, num) -> 'a) -> 'a}}

-This program stands in contrast to the above, as whilst it evaluates to the same value as the previous program, it \textit{is} typable.
-The reason for this is that polymorphic types bound to variables introduced by let-expressions \textit{can} be instantiated multiple times.

 The fact that the latter program is typable and the former is not is of particular interest because in dynamically-typed languages, $\mathbf{let}~x = e_1~\mathbf{in}~e_2$ is commonly implemented as sugar for $(\lambda x\ldotp e_2)e_1$.

 \subsubsection{\xmark~Infinite Types}

+All these programs yield infinite types, which in our implementation are represented by cyclic data structures.
+The implementation detects these cycles and terminates, printing the types.
+When printing a cyclic type, if the (nominal) root node of the type is detected again, it is printed as the special variable \texttt{'*}.

 \ShortHMExample{%
 \texttt{define f(x) = f;}\newline